RTO or SGSOY: Which Is the Better Value Stock Right Now?

 Investors interested in stocks from the Business - Services sector have probably already heard of Rentokil Initial PLC (RTO) and SGS SA (SGSOY).
 But which of these two companies is the best option for those looking for undervalued stocks?
 Let's take a closer look.

-Right now, Rentokil Initial PLC is sporting a Zacks Rank of #2 (Buy), while SGS SA has a Zacks Rank of #4 (Sell).
-This system places an emphasis on companies that have seen positive earnings estimate revisions, so investors should feel comfortable knowing that RTO is likely seeing its earnings outlook improve to a greater extent.
+Rentokil Initial PLC has a Zacks Rank of #2 (Buy), while SGS SA has a Zacks Rank of #4 (Sell) right now.
+This means that RTO's earnings estimate revision activity has been more impressive, so investors should feel comfortable with its improving analyst outlook.
 However, value investors will care about much more than just this.

-RTO currently has a forward P/E ratio of 20.44, while SGSOY has a forward P/E of 22.88.
-We also note that RTO has a PEG ratio of 2.79.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-SGSOY currently has a PEG ratio of 2.92.
+RTO currently has a forward P/E ratio of 20.55, while SGSOY has a forward P/E of 23.03.
+We also note that RTO has a PEG ratio of 2.81.
+This figure is similar to the commonly-used P/E ratio, with the PEG ratio also factoring in a company's expected earnings growth rate.
+SGSOY currently has a PEG ratio of 2.94.

 These metrics, and several others, help RTO earn a Value grade of B, while SGSOY has been given a Value grade of C.